aziyatali/auto-snap-title-capture/README.md

 ## Installation

 To install the required dependencies, run:
 `pip3 install -r requirements.txt`

 ## Usage

 To run the application directly, execute:
 `python3 src/auto_title_capture.py`

 ## Building the Application

-This project supports creating standalone application bundles for both macOS and Windows.
+This project now supports creating a standalone application bundle for both macOS and Windows using PyInstaller.

-### macOS

-The project uses `py2app` to build a native macOS application bundle.
-To create the macOS app, run:

-`python3 setup.py py2app`

-The built application bundle will be located in the `dist` folder.

-### Windows

-On Windows, a console script entry point is defined.
-You can build a standalone executable using [PyInstaller](https://pyinstaller.org/).
-For example, run:
+1. Install the build dependency (if not already installed):
+`pip3 install -r requirements.txt`

+2. Build the application by running:
 `pyinstaller --onefile --windowed src/auto_title_capture.py`

+The built application bundle will appear in the `dist` folder.

 ## Contributing